It’s not until you leave your day job behind that you realize just how many interactions you had with people — how many relationships you developed.

 It’s a place where I can help other people succeed at freelancing.

-But at the same time, we can all learn from each other — and Slack’s channel setup is perfect for that.
+But at the same time, we can all learn from each other — and our community is set up perfect for that.

-Unlike Facebook, conversations can unfold in real-time and with many people contributing their unique perspectives.
+Similar to Facebook and forums, conversations can unfold in organized spaces with many people contributing their unique perspectives.
 The result is well-rounded, tailored freelancing advice created just for you in a matter of minutes.

 Unlike blogs, YouTube videos, and podcasts, you get to respond!
 You can ask follow-up questions, ask for clarity, and validate your thinking.